KudoAI/chatgpt.js/docs/USERGUIDE.md

 **Parameters**:

-`prompt`: A string describing the code to be generated.
+`prompt`: A string describing the code to generate.

 `outputLang`: A string representing the code language to generate the prompt with.